Ro-shni/Zeotap/README.md

 # Zeotap
 # **Customer Segmentation and Analysis Project**

-This project focuses on performing **Exploratory Data Analysis (EDA)**, **Lookalike Modeling**, and **Customer Segmentation** using clustering techniques on a customer dataset.
+This project focuses on performing **Exploratory Data Analysis (EDA)**, **Lookalike Modeling**, **Customer Segmentation** using clustering techniques, and utilizing advanced machine learning models such as **XGBoost** and **Contrastive Learning** on a customer dataset.
 The objective of this analysis is to gain meaningful business insights and perform segmentation to help improve business strategies.

 ## **Table of Contents**
 1. [Introduction](#introduction)